ThomasMBury/ewstools/paper/paper.md

 Now, there exist a multitude of different EWS and associated methods for anticipating bifurcations [@clements2018indicators].

+More recently, deep learning
+classifiers have been trained and applied to detect bifurcations, with promising results [@bury2021deep]

 `ewstools` provides an accessible toolbox for computing, analysing and visualising EWS in time seires data.
 The package provides:

+- An intuitive, object-oriented framework to compute EWS in a given dataset
-- Time series detrending methods
+- Methods to detrend time series
-- A suite of standard statistical metrics that can provide an EWS (e.g. variance, autocorrelation, skew)
+- A suite of standard temporal EWS such as variance, autocorrelation, skew
-- A suite of spectral EWS, which are based on the power spectrum [@bury2020detecting]
+- A suite of spectral EWS [@bury2020detecting]
-- Methods to apply deep learning classifiers for EWS [@bury2021deep]
+- Methods to apply deep learning classifiers to detect and classify bifurcations [@bury2021deep]
-- Integrated plotting and evaluation functions to quickly check the performance of EWS
+- Integrated plotting and evaluation functions to quickly check performance of EWS
-- Comprehensive and interactive tutorials
+- Interactive tutorials in the form of Jupyter notebooks

 Earlier versions of `ewstools` were used in the following publications:

 - @bury2020detecting
 - @bury2021deep

-It complements a popular EWS package written in R [@dakos2012methods].
-My hope that having an EWS toolbox in Python will allow for additional testing, and appeal to those who primarily work in Python.

-To date, it includes methods to detrend time series

-More recently, deep learning
-classifiers have been trained and applied to detect bifurcations, with promising results [@bury2021deep]